Cohen-Macaulay graphs with large girth: Cohen-Macaulayness versus Vertex decomposablity

-We now in position to prove the main result of this section.
+We now in position to prove that every member of $\mathcal{SQC}$ is vertex decomposable.

 \begin{thm} If $G$ is a graph in the class $\mathcal{SQC}$, then $G$ is vertex decomposable.
-In particular, the such graph is Cohen-Macaulay. \end{thm} \begin{proof} We prove by induction on $|V(G)|$.
+In particular, this graph is Cohen-Macaulay. \end{thm} \begin{proof} We prove by induction on $|V(G)|$.
 If $|V(G)| < 3$, then $G$ is a well-covered simplicial graph.
-It implies that $G$ is vertex decomposable by Lemma $\ref{L03}$.
+Hence, $G$ is vertex decomposable by Lemma $\ref{L03}$.

 Assume that $|V(G)|\geq 3$.
 Let $C^1,\ldots,C^s$ be basic $5$-cycles; $x_1,\ldots,x_t$ simplicial vertices; and $Q^1,\ldots,Q^m$ basic $4$-cycles of $G$ such that